miloknowles/robot-routing/README.md

 # Instructions

 ## Project layout

+**Please see `INSTRUCTIONS.md` for a description of this toy robot path planning problem.**

 All of my code is in ```solver/``` to keep things clean.
 The file ```solver.cpp``` is the main executable.

 ## Building

+This code has been successfully built and run on Ubuntu 16.04 and 18.04.

 ```bash
 # Dependencies.